STAT545-UBC/STAT545-UBC-original-website/block034_useR-encoding-case-study.md

 How do we fix this?
 For the affected strings, we:

   * Assert they are UTF-8 encoded.
-  * Ask these bytes to be converted to ISO-8859-15.
+  * Ask that these bytes be converted to ISO-8859-15.
   * Insert these new byte representations into the existing (implicitly UTF-8) character vector.

 ### Gory byte details